superfly/dns-help/providers/google-domains.md

-# Google Cloud Platform Cloud DNS at a glance
+# Google Domains at a glance

  |   | Does | Doesn't |
  | :---: | :---: | :---: |
  | Apex `CNAME` equivalent | :heavy_check_mark: | :no_entry_sign: |
  | API Access | :heavy_check_mark:| :no_entry_sign: |

+ Note that Google Domains is different from the [Google Cloud Platform's Cloud DNS](./google-cloud.md) offering.

 # Using the Apex Domain

-PRs welcome while we work on documenting this!

 # Using a Subdomain